natgo/wt-wiki-scraper/wikitext-transpiled/ground/Charioteer%20Mk%20VII.md

 * Very speedy tank due to Cromwell chassis, can fill a role of a medium support tank for rushing capture points
 * Arguably the best turreted tank destroyer at Rank IV, with benefits of a medium tank (can call artillery)
 * Good smoke screen system with a useful spreading angle; great for retreats
-* Very low risk of fire due to rear mounted transmission and no fuel tanks on the front of the tank.
+* Very low risk of fire due to rear mounted transmission and no fuel tanks on the front of the tank

 '''Cons:'''